Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_array.md

 ## Multiple dimensions (or *axes*)

 So far we have just dealt with single dimensions, however numpy can hold multiple.
-Using the same functions as intriduced above, we can create a *2-dimensional* 2 x 5 array of ones using:
+Using the same functions as introduced above, we can create a *2-dimensional* 2 x 5 array of ones using:

 ```python
 a_2d=numpy.ones((2,5))